insoIite/qbit-watcher/README.md

 * Listen a source folder for new torrent file
 * Connect to qbitorrent and will add the torrent to it
-* Ensure the torrent as finished to downloads
+* Ensure the torrent has finished to downloads
 * Download the torrent using ftp
 * Notify user with toasts